neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 - Uncheck "Enable GPU accelerated rendering in Web Views"
 - Restart Steam

-## EAC "Failed to Intialize Dependencies" error
+## SDL "Failed to Intialize Dependencies" error

+(Also applies to EAC, since that uses SDL.)

 This is likely due to a `SDL_VIDEODRIVER` and/or `SDL_VIDEO_DRIVER` environment variable being present.